 Difference Between Data Mining vs Text Mining

-Data Mining vs Text Mining is the comparative concept that is related to data analysis.
-Data mining refers to the process of analyzing large data set to identify the meaningful pattern whereas text mining is analyzing the text data which is in unstructured format and mapping it into a structured format to derive meaningful insights.
-Data mining majorly depends upon the Statistical techniques and algorithm whereas text mining is dependent upon statistical techniques and linguistic analysis.
-The data mining highly depends upon numerical business data, whereas the text mining process depends upon the lexical and syntax structure of the text data.
+Data Mining vs Text Mining is a comparative concept that is related to data analysis.
+Data mining refers to the process of analyzing large data sets to identify a meaningful pattern.
+In contrast, text mining is analyzing the text data, which is in an unstructured format, and mapping it into a structured format to derive meaningful insights.
+Data mining majorly depends upon Statistical techniques and algorithms, whereas text mining is dependent upon statistical techniques and linguistic analysis.
+Data mining highly depends upon numerical business data, whereas the text mining process depends upon the lexical and syntax structure of the text data.

 Data Mining